Explore The Faroe Islands: Enchanting, Remote and Unspoiled

-RIB or zodiac safaris allow you to get extremely close to bird cliffs, land, seals, whales, and through sea caves.
-For those seeking a ‘gentler’ experience, boat tours can be found all over the islands and exploring by water can offer a fun perspective on the unique typography found here.
+- Zodiac Safaris – RIB or zodiac safaris allow you to get extremely close to bird cliffs, land, seals, whales, and through sea caves.
+For those seeking a ‘gentler’ experience, boat tours can be found all over the islands, and exploring by water can offer a fun perspective on the unique typography found here.

-Climbing, in a sport sense, is just only beginning to take off in the Faroes, but is quickly gaining popularity, along with rappelling.
+- Climbing – Climbing, in a sport sense, is just only beginning to take off in the Faroe Islands but is quickly gaining popularity, along with rappelling.
 These two activities have been around on the islands for centuries, as this was how locals would collect puffin eggs.

-Zip lines can be found in certain locations around the islands, and is usually combined with swimming, cliff-jumping and cave exploration.
+- Zip Lining – Zip lines can be found in certain locations around the islands and are usually combined with swimming, cliff-jumping, and cave exploration.
 Cliff jumping-adventures can be adjusted for most – so long as you are open to the experience.

-Beautiful scenery and splendid tranquility makes fishing and angling in the Faroe Islands a truly extraordinary experience.
-North Atlantic waters offer exciting catches like king size plaice and good size haddock.
+- Fishing & Angling – Beautiful scenery and splendid tranquility make fishing and angling in the Faroe Islands a truly extraordinary experience.
+North Atlantic waters offer exciting catches like king-size plaice and good size haddock.
 On a good day you may get up to 10 different species, and if you are lucky, you may even catch halibut.
 What better way to end your day, than by eating your catch?
 All of which can be arranged!